ZeCracotte/COVID-19-data/README.md

 # COVID-19-data
-*Data used for RTBF datavisualization*
+*Data used for RTBF datavisualization, open for everyone*

-This repository is an adaptation of the data from Johns Hopkins CSSE, available here https://github.com/CSSEGISandData/COVID-19
+For world datas : adaptation of the data from Johns Hopkins CSSE, available here https://github.com/CSSEGISandData/COVID-19

+For belgium datas : cleaned datas from https://epistat.wiv-isp.be/covid/

+Datas are updated every morning

+CC - BY - 4.0

 Made by Adeline Louvigny aka ZeCracotte